crewdevio/Trex/README.md

 trex exec aleph@v0.2.28 init hello_world
 ```

+#### Permissions (perms)

-You can also specify the permissions that the cli will use
+You can also specify the permissions that the cli will use.
+Just pass the `--perms` flag followed by comma-separated permissions:

 ```console
 trex exec --perms env,read,write,net denon run ./app.ts
 ```

-you just have to pass the `--perms` flag followed by the permissions separated
-by commas

-**perms**

 - `env`: --allow-env
 - `write`: --allow-write